Fernando Condés: The murders of Faraudo, Castillo and Calvo Sotelo

 On 7 May, Captain Faraudo was assassinated by Falangist gunmen, a fact that caused great commotion among his entourage, in the socialist youth, and in the left parties in general.
 On 12 July, unidentified gunmen killed Lieutenant Castillo.
 That morning they congregated in the barracks of the Assault Guard of Pontejos belonging to the socialist militias, among whom was Condés.
-There was also a friend of Condés, Santiago Garcés and other members of the Motorizada, such as Luis Cuenca.
+There was also a friend of Condés, Santiago Garcés and other members of the Motorizada, such as Luis Cuenca Estevas.

 From Pontejos, a truck left with a group of Assault guards, members of the socialist militias and Condés himself.
 Lists of suspected Falangists to arrest had been given at the police station.
 Amid the outrage, many clamored for revenge for this and other killings by right-wing gunmen.
 Under the pretext of conducting a search, and under the credentials of the Civil Guard of Condés, he and some others entered the house of the right-wing and monarchist deputy José Calvo Sotelo, who they asked to accompany them to the General Directorate of Security (DGS).
 Calvo Sotelo resisted, but was reassured when he saw Condés's identification that accredited him as a Civil Guard officer.
 Finally he agreed and went with the police to the DGS.
 In the middle of the journey, Luis Cuenca Estevas, a member of the socialist militias, sitting just behind the deputy in the vehicle, killed him from behind, firing two shots, the first in the neck.
 The members of the truck took Calvo Sotelo's body to the East Cemetery, where they deposited it.